anamika-1909/Compound-WebApp/README.md

 Steps:
 1. Clone the repository and navigate to the root directory.
-2. Ensure you have MySQL installed and create a database named "CompoundDb" with the following credentials.
+2. Ensure you have MySQL installed and create a database named "compoundDB" with the following credentials.

             * Host --> localhot
             * Port --> 3306